rage/tmc-langs-rust/README.md

 ### tmc-langs

 The "backend".
 A library that provides a convenient API for implementing different frontends.
+A frontend (such as a CLI) should only depend on this and optionally the util library.

 ### tmc-client